aetperf/aetperf.github.io/_posts/2019-06-12-GPU-Analytics_Ep-3,-Apply-a-function-to-the-rows-of-a-dataframe.md

 However, note that sometimes we get a K80 instead of T4 GPU instance.
 Then you need to reset it until you get a T4 (*Runtime > Reset all runtimes*).
 Also, the CPU is a dual core Intel Xeon @ 2.20GHz (12 GB RAM).

-Now we are going to install [miniconda](https://docs.conda.io/en/latest/miniconda.html) and install the required packages:
+Now we are going to install [miniconda](https://docs.conda.io/en/latest/miniconda.html) and the other required packages:

 ```python